Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Model and normal state

 \section{Model and normal state}

-$\mathrm{CeRh_2As_2}$ is a layered compound with $\mathrm{CaBe_2Ge_2}$-type crystal structure, nonsymmorphic space group $P4/nmm$ and point group is $D_{4h}$.
+CeRh\textsubscript{2}As\textsubscript{2} is a layered compound with $\mathrm{CaBe_2Ge_2}$-type crystal structure, nonsymmorphic space group $P4/nmm$ and point group $D_{4h}$.
 The structure contains square lattices of $\mathrm{Ce}$ atoms and alternating inequivalent spacer layers, as shown in Fig.~\ref{fig:level_splitting}.
 The unit cell contains two $\mathrm{Ce}$ atoms in adjacent layers.
 The inversion centers are located between the $\mathrm{Ce}$ layers, whereas there are no inversion centers within the layers.

 We use an effective model with a single doublet per $\mathrm{Ce}$ atom, resulting in a $4\times 4$ normal-state Hamiltonian.
-The Hamiltonian can be expanded into Kronecker products of Pauli and identity matrices, \gp{i}{j}, where the first factor acts on the basis site (sublattice) and the second on spin.
+The Hamiltonian can be expanded into Kronecker products \gp{i}{j}, where $\tau_x$, $\tau_y$, and $\tau_z$ are Pauli matrices and $\tau_0$ is the identity matrix acting on the basis site (sublattice) \footnote{The $\tau$ matrices act on the space spanned by the Wannier functions $\psi_1$, $\psi_2$ centered at the two Ce sites in the unit cell.
+Hence, $\tau_z$ leaves one unchanged and flips the sign of the other, $\tau_x$ interchanges the two, and $\tau_y$ interchanges the two with additional phase factors of $\pm i$.}, while $\sigma_x$, $\sigma_y$, and $\sigma_z$ are Pauli matrices and $\sigma_0$ is the identity matrix acting on the spin.
 The ground states likely form a $\Gamma_7$ ($E_{3/2}$) doublet of the local point group $C_{4v}$ at the $\mathrm{Ce}$ site \cite{hafner_possible_2022}.
 The first excited doublet of $\Gamma_6$ ($E_{1/2}$) symmetry is about $30\,\mathrm{K}$ above the ground-state doublet.
-Since $E_{3/2} = E_{1/2} \otimes B_1$ the ground-state doublet transforms differently from a spin, i.e., from a $E_{1/2}$ doublet, and we assume $E_{3/2}$ when writing down the representations of symmetry operations.
+Since $E_{3/2} = E_{1/2} \otimes B_1$, the ground-state doublet transforms differently from a spin, i.e., from a $E_{1/2}$ doublet, and we assume $E_{3/2}$ when writing down the representations of symmetry operations.
 However, the additional signs compared to $E_{1/2}$ drop out for bilinear forms and therefore do not affect the results.
 For simplicity, we refer to the $E_{3/2}$ degree of freedom as a ``spin.''
 The energy splitting and the crystal structure are shown in Fig.~\ref{fig:level_splitting}.

 Spatial inversion is described by

 since inversion interchanges the two Ce sites but leaves the spin invariant.
 Fourfold rotation about the \textit{z}-axis and twofold rotations about the \textit{x}-axis are described by